Aspect Ratio Calculator

 16:9 — Widescreen Standard

 The 16:9 aspect ratio is the dominant standard for video content, television broadcasts, and monitor displays.
 It replaced the older 4:3 standard as high-definition content became mainstream.
 YouTube, Netflix, Vimeo, and virtually all video streaming platforms default to 16:9.
 Common pixel dimensions include 1920x1080 (Full HD), 2560x1440 (QHD), and 3840x2160 (4K).
 Any content created for video should use 16:9 to avoid black bars or cropping during playback.
+If you're building video-heavy pages, make sure your Open Graph tags reference the correct 16:9 thumbnail dimensions.

 1:1 — Square Format